Granting Privileges Required by an Application¶

-In a simple application, all of the objects required by the application are created inside the application when the setup script runs when an application is installed.
-Given that all of the objects required by the application are created in and accessed within the installed application, you do not need to grant any privileges to the application.
+In a simple Snowflake Native App, all of the objects required by the app are created inside the application object when the setup script runs during installation.
+All of the objects required by the app are created in and accessed within the installed app.
+The consumer does not need to perform any actions in their account.

-There are two types of access that an application can request:
+There are two types of access that a Snowflake Native App can request:

-Privileges that allow the application to perform some task.
-An application can request the following global privileges:
+Privileges that allow the app to perform some account-level operations.
+An app can request the following global privileges:

 EXECUTE TASK